sillsdev/flathub/README.md

 Note that your first build will take time to download and build all dependencies.

-Build up to the fieldworks module, apply the sources for fieldworks, but open a shell before building fieldworks by appending `--build-shell=fieldworks`
+You can build up to the fieldworks module, apply the sources for fieldworks, but open a shell before building fieldworks by appending `--build-shell=fieldworks`

-Also provide access to the debugging symbols package, and clean up build results better, by using the build script: `./build`

 ## Testing